 A reference to the sense perceptions of movements: Maude's kinesthetic responses appeared to be very normal as indicated by the muscular stimulations she was receiving from Dr. Sneed.

 kinesthetic hallucination (s) (noun)

 False sensations of body movements, as with an amputated-phantom limb: Fred was sure that he was feeling his amputated right arm moving very often, however Dr. Fisher explained that he was actually experiencing kinesthetic hallucinations.

 , kinesthetic senses (pl)

-The sensations of the movements of muscles that are felt while they are contracting: While using the specialized gym equipment, Lawrence experienced the kinesthetic senses of his muscles stretching and contracting.
+The sensation of the movements of muscles that are felt while they are contracting: While using the specialized gym equipment, Lawrence experienced the kinesthetic senses of his muscles stretching and contracting.

-local or regional anaesthesia, or anesthesia (s) (noun phrase)
+local or regional anaesthesia, anesthesia (s) (noun phrase)

 , the anesthetic agent is injected at a distance from the surgical site near the nerve that supplies that particular area.